arobbins/dev-rc/README.md

 #### XMLHttpRequest
 XMLHttpRequest (XHR) is a JavaScript object that is used in AJAX programming.
 XHR can retrieve more than just XML.
 For example, JSON, file, and ftp. https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest.
 The XHR object contains methods that are used to make HTTP requests.
 The common methods are:

-readyState
-The state of the request:
+readyState (the state of the request)
 0	UNSENT	open()has not been called yet.
 1	OPENED	send()has not been called yet.
 2	HEADERS_RECEIVED	send() has been called, and headers and status are available.
 3	LOADING	Downloading; responseText holds partial data.
 4	DONE	The operation is complete.

 onreadystatechange
 A JavaScript function object that is called whenever the readyState attribute changes.
 The callback is called from the user interface thread.

 responseText
 The response to the request as text, or null if the request was unsuccessful or has not yet been sent.

 Object properties  | Definition